Category Archives: German Royals

 Even though Francis Stephen had 16 children with his wife, he was not faithful during his marriage and had many affairs.
 Eight of the couple’s sixteen children died in childhood and four of the eight died from smallpox:

-Tuscany had been ruled by the House of Medici from 1434–1494 and from 1512 until the extinction of its senior branch in 1737.
+Tuscany had been ruled by the House of Medici from 1434–1494 and again from 1512 until the extinction of its senior branch in 1737.
 The House of Habsburg-Lorraine obtained control of the Grand Duchy of Tuscany.
 François Étienne, Duke of Lorraine exchanged the Duchy of Lorraine for the Grand Duchy of Tuscany and became Francesco II Stefano, Grand Duke of Tuscany.
 Stanisław I Leszczyński, the father-in-law of King Louis XV of France, had abdicated the throne of Poland in 1736 and now became the Duke of Lorraine.

 Maria Theresa; Credit – Wikipedia